-As a young buck (erm, young writer I mean) I thought outlining was just for scholars and essays and all that red tape stuff.
+As a young buck (erm, young writer I mean), I thought outlining was just for scholars, essays, and all that red tape stuff.
 Who knew outlining applied to novels as well.
-Since I discovered outlining was used for novels (and wasn't as boring and tedious as it is for essays) I have started outlining. … Continue reading How to Write By the Seat of Your Pants
+Since I discovered outlining was used for novels (and wasn't as boring and tedious as it is for essays), I have started outlining.
+Some things. … Continue reading How to Write By the Seat of Your Pants

-I lot of articles have been written about the chosen one trope.
+I lot of articles have been written on the chosen one trope.
 Your average Joe is actually a hero, or the one destined to take down the evil overlord, etc. I don't have much to add to the consensus of WRITE CHOSEN ONES BETTER.
-But there is one thing I have to say, and it … Continue reading My Thoughts On the Chosen One Trope
+But there is one thing I have to say, and it all … Continue reading My Thoughts On the Chosen One Trope

 Writing is kind of a portable job - all you need is your laptop (or your notebook, or whatever you use).
 So in theory, you could write anywhere.
 But not every place is an equally good place to write.
 What are the options?
 How do they measure up? *Pulls tape out of Mary Poppin's bag* … Continue reading What are the Best Places to Write?